bchugg/stat-map/The stats map.md

 There has been a renewed interest in Zettelkasten and related note-taking systems in recent years.
 Common keywords in this space are [evergreen notes](https://notes.andymatuschak.org/Evergreen_notes), [second-brain](https://www.buildingasecondbrain.com/), [digital garden](https://maggieappleton.com/garden-history), and [personal knowledge management](https://en.wikipedia.org/wiki/Personal_knowledge_management).
 Some public examples of these kind of note taking systems come from [Andy Matushack,](https://notes.andymatuschak.org/About_these_notes) [Nitin Pai](https://notes.nitinpai.in/Sta), and [Joschua](https://notes.joschua.io/).

 Zettelkasten systems are typically used to construct and grow an inventory of your own thoughts and insights.
-Seeing as I did not invent most of the statistics discussed here, this note set deviates from this philosophy.
-Still, I think network-style note taking systems for technical subjects are an under-explored medium (for both research and pedagogy).
-So here we are.
+Seeing as I did not invent the vast majority of the maths discussed here, this note set deviates from this philosophy.
+But I think network-style note taking systems for technical subjects are an under-explored medium (for both research and pedagogy), so here we are.

 # Who am I?